click here for Korean Google Translated version of this Brave Girls Story & Review Post

 My first Kpop Experience with Brave Girls - LA

 On Saturday, July 23rd I got to enjoy my first Kpop experience, seeing one of my favorite girl groups Brave Girls ("BG") perform live in a packed house @ the Ebell Wilshire Theatre in Los Angeles.
-It was the culmination of a 6 months journey that began for me this past February in the most likely way.
+It was the culmination of a 6 months journey that began for me this past February in the most unlikely way.
 Let me explain:

 During my weekly Gold Street marketing meeting with my assistant Catherine, we discussed the pros/cons of TikTok and Instagram’s new Video Reels, so I decided to check them out.
 While I had an IG account I wasn't really active on it but had posted a few pictures & videos of my daughter's award-winning In-Sync Show Choir and the IG algorithm decided to show me a bunch of Kpop female group content, mostly Black Pink for some reason - maybe because my daughter is ⅛ Japanese & looks Asian.
 Having spent a lot of my earlier life pursuing a music career as a songwriter/producer I decided to check out their music on YouTube and watched a bunch of music videos & live concert performances.
 Next thing you know - I'm Hooked!
 And it was not just the music that got my attention but the amazing choreography, high production values, and sheer amount of video views (10's to 100's Millions) were staggering; Why haven't I heard of these guys before?
 IDK.
 Then the YouTube algorithm did its’ thing and up in my cue popped a video thumbnail for another female Kpop group - Brave Girls, and with a click of a button, everything changed.